 The History of Vermillion County and Clinton, Indiana

 Vermillion County was created in 1824 from land that was previously part of Parke County, and Newport was selected as the county seat later that year.
 The county was named for the Vermilion River.
-With the Wabash River as its eastern border and the Indiana-Illinois border as its western border, Vermillion County in the Hoosier State also borders Vermillion County in Illinois, a rare occurrence for two counties in different states to border each other.
+With the Wabash River as its eastern border and the Indiana-Illinois state line as its western border, Vermillion County in the Hoosier State borders Vermillion County in Illinois, a rare occurrence for two counties in different states to share a border.

-Clinton was founded in 1829 and named for DeWitt Clinton, who was New York governor at the time.
-Coal mining attracted many immigrants, with Italians forming a significant contingent.
+Clinton was founded in 1829 and named for DeWitt Clinton, who was governor of New York at the time.
+Coal mining drew immigrants from across Europe to Vermillion County throughout the 1800s, and Italians formed one of the largest immigrant groups.
+Their food, traditions, and community institutions still shape Clinton today.

-As of the 2023 census Clinton’s population was 4,790, making it the largest of seven incorporated towns/cities in Vermillion County.
-Clinton is the 137th-largest city in Indiana.
+As of the 2023 census, Clinton's population was 4,790, making it the largest of seven incorporated towns and cities in Vermillion County and the 137th-largest city in Indiana.

 Things to Do In or Near Clinton, Indiana